Frequently Asked Questions (FAQs)

 - Why all the fuss about drones?

 - Why would I do a drone workshop when I can just learn at home?

-- Should I just ‘bite the bullet’ and do one of those expensive drone courses where I build a drone and learn to program it?
+- Should I do one of those expensive drone courses where I build a drone and learn to program it or the Remote Pilots Licence (RePL) course?
 They cost thousand$ but surely they’re better?

 - Do you provide a safe environment and promote the responsible use of drones?

 - Don’t ALL drone operators need a CASA certification costing over $3,000?

 - Does a Drone Bootcamp course qualify me to become a commercial drone operator for financial gain?